Level 3: Advanced Integration

 - Any rotation done outside of the UVM LCOM system under the supervision of non-UVM LCOM faculty

-- Must be approved by the Medical Education Leadership Team (MELT) if it is not on the List of Approved Extramurals posted on COMET
+- Must be approved by the Medical Education Leadership Team (MELT) if it is not on the List of Approved Extramurals posted on the Preparing for Advanced Integration webpage.

 - Course number 1095

 - A rotation that does not currently exist in the official catalog but will be supervised and assessed by a member if the LCOM faculty

 - Includes rotations done at the Connecticut Branch Campus (Danbury/Norwalk) which are not yet in the catalog

 - May need to be approved by the Medical Education Leadership Team (MELT)

 What is the process for obtaining my medical records for away rotations?

 How do I get a transcript uploaded to VSLO?

 You must request a transcript from the UVM Registrar’s Office; you request a transcript from the Registrar via your myUVM Portal:

 - In the "issued to" field enter VSLO c/o AAMC

 - In the "send to email address" field enter Emma.Faustner@med.uvm.edu.